-Edwina’s first book Thrill Seekers is based on her brother’s battle with schizophrenia.
-Thrill Seekers was released in the UK and throughout the English-speaking world through Ransom Publishing UK and was shortlisted for the 2012 NSW Premier’s UTS/Glenda Adam’s award for new writing.
-Her children’s book In The Dark of Night – a ghost story – was released in late 2016 by Raven Books UK and selected for the nationwide library promotion Summer Reading Club
+Edwina’s first book Thrill Seekers, based on her brother’s battle with adolescent-onset schizophrenia was released in the UK and throughout the English-speaking world through Ransom Publishing UK and was shortlisted for the 2012 NSW Premier’s UTS/Glenda Adam’s award for new writing.
+It was released as a new imprint through Raven Books UK in 2018.
+You can buy a copy of Thrill Seekers HERE.

 The worst job she ever had was selling dagwood dogs (corn dogs) in Sideshow Alley, closely contested by her long stint as a house cleaner.

 Edwina grew up in Joh Bjelke Petersen’s Brisbane during the seventies and eighties, but escaped to live in Kings Cross and Darlinghurst in Sydney, Leipzig in Germany, Singapore, Phnom Penh and Sihanoukville in Cambodia.
 She is passionate about mental health, women’s issues, yoga, travel, the power of story as a tool for healing and compassion, and most of all about embracing a life of joy.

 She lives happily in Sadliers Crossing in the heart of historical Ipswich in a beautiful old brick cottage built in 1864!